❤️

 Our Commitment

 We believe that every Rwandan deserves access to accurate information, quality care, and a supportive community.
-Through strong partnerships and community-driven programs, we remain committed to building a healthier future—one free from preventable diabetes complications.
+Through strong partnerships and community-driven programs, we remain committed to a future free from preventable diabetes complications.

 Diabetes is a chronic condition that affects how your body turns food into energy.
 It occurs when the pancreas does not produce enough insulin or when the body cannot effectively use the insulin it produces.